Skip to Content

 Cruise ship toilets use a suction system, which is designed to reduce the amount of water needed in order to complete the flush.

-It might not seem as though this is saving a lot of water, but if you were to multiply the saving by the number of guests and number of times they use the toilet per day, this saving can be HUGE.
+It might not seem as though this is saving a lot of water, but if you were to multiply the savings by the number of guests and the number of times they use the toilet per day – this saving can be HUGE.

 How do Cruise Ship Toilets Work?